pacemaker82/PredBat-Table-Card/README.md

 3. Add the URL to this repo: `https://github.com/pacemaker82/PredBat-Table-Card`
 4. Go back to HACS and search for "Predbat table card"
 5. Download and refresh
-6. Add the card to your dashboard resources if not already there.
-Usually located at `/hacsfiles/PredBat-Table-Card/predbat-table-card.js`
+6. Goto dashboard and add a new card.
+Use the default YAML setup below to get started.

 ## Card Setup